-It may seem counter-intuitive to seek businesses which do not rely upon tangible assets but bear with us.
-The businesses we seek to invest in do something very unusual: they break the rule of mean reversion.
-The rule states returns must revert to the average as new capital is attracted to business activities earning super-normal returns.
+It may seem counter-intuitive to seek businesses which do not rely upon tangible assets, but bear with us.
+The businesses we seek to invest in do something very unusual: they break the rule of mean reversion that states returns must revert to the average as new capital is attracted to business activities earning super-normal returns.

-They are able to do this as their most important assets are not physical assets, which can be replicated by anyone with access to capital, but intangible assets that can be very difficult to replicate, no matter how much capital a competitor is willing to spend.
+They can do this because their most important assets are not physical assets, which can be replicated by anyone with access to capital, but intangible assets, which can be very difficult to replicate, no matter how much capital a competitor is willing to spend.
 Moreover, it's hard for companies to replicate these intangible assets using borrowed funds, as banks tend to favour the (often illusory) comfort of tangible collateral.
 This means that the business does not suffer from economically irrational (or at least innumerate) competitors when credit is freely available.

-To be fair, during equity market "bubbles", some competition can be funded by equity which seems to require no foreseeable return, but Dotcom style phenomena are mercifully rare, and like every cloud they have a silver lining.
-For example, the Dotcom boom led to depressed valuations of "old economy" stocks, precisely the sort we seek.
+To be fair, during equity market "bubbles", some competition can be funded by equity which seems to require no foreseeable return, but Dotcom style phenomena are mercifully rare, and like every cloud they have a silver lining: the Dotcom boom led to depressed valuations for the "old economy" stocks of precisely the sort we seek.

-The kinds of intangible assets we seek are brand names, dominant market share, patents, distribution networks, installed bases, and client relationships.
+The kinds of intangible assets we seek are brand names, dominant market share, patents, distribution networks, installed bases and client relationships.
 Some combination of such intangibles defines a company's franchise.